Mary Monoky speaks

 I remember using a disabled parking space at the grocery store, my placard hanging from the mirror.

 I had recently come home from surgery.
 The incision nearly circled my torso, stitched and draining, with pumps and tubing trailing like reminders of survival.
-That afternoon, I pushed myself to make one small errand, hoping to feel normal again.

 By the time I reached the car, every step burned.